manishkatyan/bbb-optimize/README.md

 [Reference](https://groups.google.com/g/bigbluebutton-setup/c/3Y7VBllwpX0/m/41X9j8bvCAAJ)

+## Run three parallel Kurento media servers

+Available in BigBluebutton 2.2.24 (and later releases of 2.2.x)

+Running three parallel Kurento media servers (KMS) – one dedicated to each type of media stream – increases the stability of media handling as the load for starting/stopping media streams spreads over three separate KMS processes.
+Also, it increases the reliability of media handling as a crash (and automatic restart) by one KMS will not affect the two.

+In our experience, we have see CPU usage spread across 3 KMS servers, resulting in better user experience.
+Hence, we highly recommend it.

+The change required to enable 3 KMS is part of our apply-config-sample.sh included with this project.

 ## Fix 1007 and 1020 errors

 Follow the steps below to resolve 1007/1020 errors that your users may resport in case they are behind a firewall.